-- (a) Companies Act (Act No. 86 of 2005) (the "Companies Act").
-The Companies Act, along with its subordinate regulations, sets forth the basic principles that a company needs to abide by regarding the rights and obligations of management members, organs, the disclosure of information, etc. This Act also requires "Large Companies" (companies with capital of JPY500 million or more or with total debts of JPY20 billion or more) with a board of directors to establish a basic policy regarding its internal control system.
-The Companies Act applies whether or not such companies are listed. - (b) Financial Instruments and Exchange Act (Act No. 25 of 1948) (the "FIEA").
-This Act, along with its subordinate regulations, requires that listed companies disclose issues relating to corporate governance by way of filing annual securities reports or quarterly reports, disclosing material information in a timely manner by way of extraordinary reports, and submitting internal control reports to the authorities, etc. - (c) The securities listing regulations published by the TSE (the "TSE Regulations").
-The main corporate governance requirements for listed companies that these regulations set forth are as follows: (i) to submit corporate governance reports; and (ii) to elect and disclose the name of at least one "Independent Officer", who is defined as an outside director or outside statutory auditor who does not (even potentially) have a conflict of interest with shareholders, and to submit a written notice regarding the Independent Officer.
+- Companies Act (Act No. 86 of 2005) (the "Companies Act").
+The Companies Act, along with its subordinate regulations, sets forth the basic principles that a company needs to abide by regarding the rights and obligations of management members, organs, the disclosure of information, etc. This Act also requires (i) "Large Companies" (companies with capital of JPY500 million or more or with total debts of JPY20 billion or more) with a board of directors, (ii) Companies with an Audit and Supervisory Committee, and (iii) Companies with Three Committees, to establish a basic policy regarding its internal control system.
+(See questions 3.1 and 3.7.)
+The Companies Act applies whether or not such companies are listed. - Financial Instruments and Exchange Act (Act No. 25 of (b) 1948) (the "FIEA").
+This Act, along with its subordinate regulations, requires that listed companies disclose issues relating to corporate governance by way of filing annual securities reports or quarterly reports, disclosing material information in a timely manner by way of extraordinary reports, and submitting internal control reports to the authorities, etc. - The securities listing regulations published by the TSE (the "TSE Regulations").
+The main corporate governance requirements for listed companies that these regulations set forth are as follows: (i) to submit corporate governance reports; and (ii) to elect and disclose the name of at least one

+"Independent Officer", who is defined as an outside director or outside statutory auditor who does not (even potentially) have a conflict of interest with shareholders, and to submit a written notice regarding the Independent Officer.